Egypt-Metro/egypt-metro/README.md

-# Egypt Metro Project
+# Egypt Metro

 ## Overview

 **Egypt Metro** is an integrated metro system management platform designed to improve the commuting experience.
 The platform provides a seamless and efficient way for passengers to plan trips, track trains, and manage tickets, all while leveraging AI for crowd management and optimized routing.
-The project is composed of three main components: the frontend (Flutter), backend (Django), and AI models (TensorFlow).
+The project is composed of three main components: the frontend (Flutter), the backend (Django), and AI models (TensorFlow).

 ## Features